pdyxs/pdyxs.github.io/where/index.md

 layout: basic
 title: Where
 ---
-I'll be in Sydney, Australia until October 22.
-Then, I go to Melbourne, Australia.

-If you're in either of those places, or are interested in collaborating, get in touch!

-### Getting in touch
 The best way to contact me is to [email me at paul@sztajer.org](mailto:paul@sztajer.org).

 ### Social places